lni-dev/moodle-qtype_regexmatch/usage-examples.md

 The answers (separated by the `separator=`) must match any of the sub-regexes, but order is not important.
 Each sub-regex can only be matched by a single answer.
 Wrong answers, too many or too few answers result in a point substraction in the evaluation.

+The separator can be surrounded by quotes (").
+Useful if the separator should be a space character (example: `separator=" "`).

 #### Evaluation
 The evaluation of the answer is calculated based on an internal point system.
 The maximum amount of points (`maxPoints`)